sensson/python-spamexperts/README.md

 ## Controllers

 SpamExperts uses controllers and actions and so does our interface.
-Our classes are specific and structured, whereas SpamExperts can be generic and unstructured.
+Our classes are specific and structured, whereas the API itself can be generic and unstructured.
 Our classes are flexible and capable of routing requests to different SpamExperts controllers whenever needed.